rajuvu689/vu_project/README.md

 python manage.py runserver

-Note: This project is created in virtual environment fylly.
+Note: This project is created in virtual environment.
 So, you may need to install django and python in vs Code.